 Therefore, it is important that before embarking on the adoption journey, you consider all possible alternatives (such as for instance, seeking a parental responsibility order for your step-child, or a child arrangements order).

-We would always recommend that the very first step is to seek proper legal advice.
+We would always recommend that the very first step is to seek legal advice so that the adoption process can be as smooth for those involved as possible.